2. INTRODUCTION

 The presented key is ordinary "two-choose" (dichotomous) - rarely three-choose - key and is arranged, as much as possible, systematically according to the literature.
 The main morphological and some ecological information are included in the key.
 It has to be said that most investigations of the ecology of zooplankton has taken place outside the tropical region, and can only be applied tentatively to the Philippine region.
 Exception is first of all the Lewis’ (1979) opus on Lake Lanao zooplankton, a comprehensive analysis of the zooplankton community of a tropical lake.
 It is advised as inspiration in the planning of any ecological zooplankton study.
 Petersen (1981e) estimated secondary productions of all major zooplanktons through one year in Laguna de Bay.
 Papa et al. (2007a, 2008c) studied in a five-month monitoring of Paoay Lake the Impact of blooms of the colonial green algae Botryococcus braunii on the Zooplankton of Paoay Lake founding that both the composition and the abundance of zooplankton in Paoay Lake were negatively affected by the occurrence of B. braunii.

-The localities of occurrence are primarily only mentioned for major lakes.
+The localities of occurrence are primarily only mentioned for major lakes of the 59-70 Philippine lakes (Papa and Mamaril, 2011a).
 A figure of the location of some major Philippine freshwater lakes is modified from (1984a):

 Tekstboks: Laguna de Bay: Tapao Point an Talim Island between Central (left) and West Bay 1979